csev/dj4e/assn/dj4e_install.md

     (your-account).pythonanywhere.com/polls

-You should see a line that lokos like:
+You should see a line that looks like:

     Hello, world.
 You're at the polls index.